DIY Auto Maintenance for the Frugal Car Owner

-Windshield wiper blade replacement is another one of those tasks the majority of car owners should be able to perform and you will certainly save by purchasing replacement blades from a discount auto parts store rather than a dealership or repair shop.
-The task is so simple, you’ll likely spend more time in line buying your replacement blades than you will changing them out so paying someone to do this for you can be a big waste of money.
+Windshield wiper blade replacement is another one of those tasks the majority of car owners should be able to perform, and you will undoubtedly save by purchasing replacement blades from a discount auto parts store rather than a dealership or repair shop.
+The task is so simple that you’ll likely spend more time in line buying your replacement blades than you will changing them out, so paying someone to do this for you can be a big waste of money.
 Some auto parts stores will even do the replacement for you!

 Checking/maintaining proper tire pressure

 Whether your car has a “tire pressure low” warning light or not, keeping an eye on tire pressure is simple.
-Invest in an inexpensive tire pressure gauge ($5 – $10), and then about once per month, check your tires’ pressure and top off the air as necessary per the specs in your owner manual.
+Invest in an inexpensive tire pressure gauge ($5 – $15), then, about once per month, check your tires’ pressure and top off the air as necessary per the specs in your owner’s manual.
 Some cars also list tire PSI (pounds per square inch) numbers on a sticker just inside the driver’s side of the car.

 Proper air pressure will extend the life of your tires, contribute to better gas mileage and help keep you safer on the road.
 Many gas stations provide free air pumps.
-Just be careful not to overinflate your tires as this can cause the same problems as under-inflated tires.
+Just be careful not to overinflate your tires, which can cause the same problems as under-inflated tires.

 Replacing headlights/brake lights

 Depending on your car, you may or may not be able to change headlights and brake light bulbs yourself.
-You typically only need a Phillips screwdriver for this task, but the toughest part can be reaching the bulb and disconnecting it without scraping the skin off of your hand.
+You typically only need a Phillips screwdriver for this task, but the most challenging part can be reaching the bulb and disconnecting it without scraping the skin off your hand.
 But it is well worth trying it yourself before paying someone else to do it for you.